notetiene/typeok/README.md

 # typeok
-Simple library to check the type of an object and throw its conresponding error.
+Simple library to check the type of an object and a corresponding error.

 Current functions and their errors: